RylanJGraham/RylanJGraham/ABOUTME.md

 - 👋 Hi, I’m @RylanJGraham
 - 👀 I’m interested in 3D Modeling and Programming
-- 🌱 I’m currently learning Unreal Engine
+- 🌱 I’m currently learning Unreal Engine 4 and I am working on learning website design.
-- 💞️ I’m looking to collaborate on internship opportunities in the video game Industry
+- 💞️ I’m looking to collaborate on internship opportunities in the video game industry and software.
 - 📫 How to reach me rylangraham02@gmail.com

 <!---